Little Bill

-Little Bill is an American animated educational television series created by Bill Cosby.
+Little Bill is an American animated television series created by Bill Cosby for Nickelodeon's Nick Jr. block.
 It is based on the Little Bill book series, written by Cosby with illustrations by Varnette P. Honeywood.
-Cosby also composed some of the theme music, appeared in live-action in the show's intro sequence, and voiced the recurring character of Captain Brainstorm.
+Cosby also composed some of the theme music, appeared in live-action in the show's opening sequence, and voiced the recurring character of Captain Brainstorm.
 It was Cosby's second animated series, after Fat Albert and the Cosby Kids.

-The show's main character, Little Bill, is a fictionalized younger version of Cosby; the show's executive producer, Janice Burgess, described the character as "little Bill Cosby."
+The show's main character, Little Bill, is a fictionalized younger version of Cosby and his late son, Ennis Cosby; the show's late executive producer, Janice Burgess, described the character as "little Bill Cosby."
 Each episode features Little Bill learning a lesson while interacting with his large family and group of friends.
 The show was developed with a panel of educational consultants.
 The show is set in Philadelphia, Cosby's hometown.
-Little Bill's personality was inspired by both Cosby and his late son, Ennis Cosby; Little Bill's catchphrase "Hello, friend!" was originally a greeting that Ennis used.
+Little Bill's personality was inspired by both Cosby himself and his son, Ennis Cosby; Little Bill's catchphrase "Hello, friend!" was originally a greeting that Ennis used.

-The series originally ran on Nickelodeon from November 28, 1999 to February 6, 2004, and reruns continued until December 22, 2006.
-In September 2007, Nickelodeon announced that Little Bill would permanently move to the Noggin channel.
-It premiered on Noggin on September 10, 2007.
-Reruns continued to air until 2014, when the show was pulled from the air.
+The series originally ran on Nickelodeon from November 28, 1999, to February 6, 2004.
+Reruns continued to air until 2014, when the show was pulled from the air due to allegations of sexual assault against Cosby.

-Plot
+Premise

-Set in Philadelphia, the show centers on Little Bill Glover as he explores everyday life through his imagination.
-Little Bill lives with his parents, his great grandmother Alice (nicknamed Alice the Great), his older sister April, and brother Bobby.
+Set in Philadelphia, the show centers on 5-year-old, African-American "Little" Bill Glover as he discovers everyday life through his imagination.
+Little Bill lives with his parents, his great-grandmother Alice (nicknamed Alice the Great), his older sister April, and brother Bobby.
 Each episode includes a daydreaming sequence where Little Bill imagines a fantastical scenario.
-At the end of every show, he breaks the fourth wall by summarizing his day to the audience by talking to the audience or elephant, his hamster before going to bed, and a family member offscreen asks: "Little Bill, who are you talking to?"
-Causing little bill to laugh at elephant or the viewers.
+At the end of every episode, he breaks the fourth wall by summarizing his day to the audience by talking to the audience or Elephant, his hamster, before going to bed, and a family member off-screen asks, "Little Bill, who are you talking to?" causing Little Bill to laugh as a signal for "Bye!
+See you next time.".